Q & A

 Do you offer discounts for trade?

-I strive to provide competitive pricing, qualitiy materials and a high standard of workmanship to all my clients, however other trades that I partner with regularly are exempt from the initial hour charges and will only pay the 'subsequent hour' rate (or expedited rate in an emergency).
-If you're a local builder, plumber, handyman etc., then contact me today to become a partner firm.
+I strive to provide competitive pricing, qualitiy materials and a high standard of workmanship to all my clients, however other trades that I partner with regularly are given preferential pricing and service.

 Any discount for cash?